EladFirebolt/godocs/docs/Guides/security/sso/index.md

 has_children: true
 ---

+# Configure your IdP

 An **Identity Provider (IdP)** is a service that handles user authentication and manages user identities.
 When you set up Single Sign-On (SSO), the IdP verifies your users' credentials and allows them to access multiple applications, including Firebolt, without needing to login repeatedly.

 For your organization, an IdP simplifies user management and strengthens security.
 You can enforce centralized security policies, like multi-factor authentication (MFA), and quickly revoke access when someone leaves the team.

-For your users, one login gives them access to all the tools they need, including Firebolt.
+For your users, using single sign-on gives them access to all the tools they need, including Firebolt.

-# Configure your IdP

 Single-sign on (SSO) is an authentication process that allows access to multiple applications or services with a single set of credentials.
 It provides a centralized authentication mechanism for your organization so that it's easier to manage user access, enforce security policies, and revoke access when necessary.